sgopal08/comp423-course-notes/docs/tutorials/go-setup.md

     * Go (Made by the Go Team at Google)

 ## Step 1: Create a New Project Directory
-1. Open the terminal and create a new directory for your project:
+Open the terminal, create a new directory for your project, and switch into the directory:
 ```
 mkdir comp423-go-tutorial
 cd comp423-go-tutorial
 ```

-2. Initialize a new Git repository:
+Initialize a new Git repository:
 ```
 git init
 ```